wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 # About Asus-TUF-FX504GE-Hackintosh
 ## Discountinue
 - Well Unfortunately , I have change my laptop after 1 month I create GitHub and upload my EFI Hackintosh file.
-- It mean , this will be the last update in this repositories.
+- It mean , this will be the last update in this repositories or maybe i'll update in a long time.
 - Thanks for all to help me and giving me some link to let me build the almost complete hackintosh in this laptop.
 - If anyone want to contributor this , pls inform me in email below and help this laptop never gonna die in hackintosh.